Knowledge has no value if it is not transmitted

 Each year, the foundation selects, based on competitive applications, 1 to 2 fellows (surgeons in specialization) from among the best candidates for advanced training in shoulder and elbow surgery.
 Priority is given to candidates from countries or regions where access to specialized technologies and knowledge is limited, in order to foster, upon their return, lasting collaborations with their home institutions.

-The program offers personalized mentorship, access to scientific resources, participation in clinical and surgical activities, as well as in innovative research projects.
-Fellows benefit from full funding for a European scientific conference and are free to visit other training centers during the fellowship.
-A stipend covering living expenses in Geneva is granted to each candidate.
+The program offers personalized mentoring, access to scientific resources, participation in clinical and surgical activities, and involvement in innovative research projects.
+Fellows receive full funding for a European scientific conference and are free to visit other training centers during the internship.
+Each candidate is awarded a grant covering living expenses in Geneva.

 Each year, the foundation awards, based on selective application, a grant or scholarship intended for surgeons trained in Switzerland who wish to further their skills abroad in shoulder and elbow surgery, in order to foster their academic development and professional growth, and to enrich local knowledge upon their return.